 All learners feel motivated to excel because their needs are met through a policy of inclusion.
 Students are supported whether they are gifted and talented or have a special educational need.
 All staff are full and active participants in the life of the College.
 They work as a team and are fully accountable for the delivery of high-quality education.

 Healthy lifestyles will be encouraged through the curriculum, assemblies and canteen food.
 Students are informed of the benefits and rewards of a healthy lifestyle.
 All students will be encouraged to take part in sporting activities, both during and outside school hours.
-Other issues will be discussed during the curriculum and on citizenship and PSHE days, where experts and health professionals will deliver a range of topics to help all students make healthy life choices.
+Other issues will be discussed during the curriculum particularly Science, Food Technology and Cultural Literacy.
 Safeguarding issues are taken very seriously and child protection cases dealt with on an individual basis.
 Whole school assemblies, visitors and organisations help raise awareness if issues.

-Parents and carers will be actively encouraged to be involved with their children’s learning through homeschool partnerships, parents’ meetings and discussions with tutors.
+Parents and carers will be actively encouraged to be involved with their children’s learning through Show My homework, parents’ meetings and discussions with tutors/welfare team.

 Information and Communication Technology is taught as a discrete subject but also used throughout subject areas.
 New technologies are used as a tool for investigative learning and the majority of classrooms are equipped with interactive whiteboards.
 E-Safety is a high priority for the College with students taught to use ICT safely and appropriately.
 ICT use is centrally monitored, with restricted access to the internet.